 The Sewer Division is charged with providing the rate payers of Newburyport with cost effective wastewater collection, pumping, and treatment services, while simultaneously improving and maintaining the City's infrastructure.
 Similar to the Water Division, the Sewer Division consists of three divisions: Treatment, Operations and Administration.
-The Treatment staff is located at the City's new Wastewater Treatment Plant at 115 Water Street.
+The Treatment staff is located at the City's new Wastewater Treatment Plant at 115 Water Street, which is staffed 24 hours per day.
 The Operations and Administrative staff are located at the DPS facility on Perry Way.